-Therefore, it is quite useful for making sensitive calculations such as those relating to space travel, military operations and medical operations.
-The reason the computer is able to achieve this level of accuracy is because the instructions are carefully written and well tested before they are commercialized.
+Therefore, it is quite useful for making sensitive calculations such as those relating to space travel, military operations, and medical operations.
+The reason the computer can achieve this level of accuracy is that the instructions are carefully written and well tested before they are commercialized.

-To illustrate this, a computer may be requested to determine total earnings of a group of employees based on one set of assumptions about overtime rates, other allowances, number of days worked and bonus earned.
+To illustrate this, a computer may be requested to determine the total earnings of a group of employees based on one set of assumptions about overtime rates, other allowances, several days worked and bonus earned.

 If, however, a different set of assumptions is now made, the computer will have no difficulty whatsoever to re-computing the desired set of answers without any form of boredom.

-A computer can easily handle complex computations involving large volume of data.
-Neither the volume nor the complexity will enhance the likelihood of errors except those relating to data entry which are human in nature.
+A computer can easily handle complex computations involving a large volume of data.
+Neither the volume nor the complexity will enhance the likelihood of errors except those relating to data entry which is human.

-The cliché, “garbage in garbage out” refers to “the quality of the output is governs by the input”.
-In other words, it is refers to the fact that a computer works with whatever set of instructions and data the user submits to it.
+The cliché, “garbage in garbage out” refers to “the quality of the output is governed by the input”.
+In other words, it is referred to as the fact that a computer works with whatever set of instructions and data the user submits to it.
 If they are garbage, the computer will obey the instructions to the letter, using the data provided by the user.
-It will go ahead and report the results dispassionately, even if they be garbage.
+It will go ahead and report the results dispassionately, even if they are garbage.

-It is generally believed in Nigeria that computers are expensive to acquire, install and use, especially from the point of view of the small business.
+It is generally believed in Nigeria that computers are expensive to acquire, install and use, especially from small business.
 In at least two respects, this is not exactly correct.

 Computer fraud is a fact of life.
 Whereas the computer cannot itself commit fraud, fraudsters can take advantage of its facility and the computer-illiteracy of the entrepreneur and other employees to perpetrate fraud.

-However, it is heartening to know that security checks and balances can be built into computer programmes or computer systems to prevent unauthorized persons from having access sensitive data.
+However, it is heartening to know that security checks and balances can be built into computer programs or computer systems to prevent unauthorized persons from having access to sensitive data.
 It is also possible to make fraud difficult for those who have legitimate or authorize access to the system.

-Another problem related to computer fraud is that or insecurity of data stored or transmitted via the computer.
-Hackers, crackers and virus can attack computer contents and tamper with or corrupt the data and the programmes.
+Another problem related to computer fraud is the or insecurity of data stored or transmitted via the computer.
+Hackers, crackers, and viruses can attack computer contents and tamper with or corrupt the data and the programmes.
 Again, it is easy to protect against these threats to data and programmes.

-Two additional problems which are peculiar to developing countries are the unreliability of electric power supply and widespread computer illiteracy even among otherwise well-educated business owners, entrepreneurs, managers, workers, suppliers and customers.
+Two additional problems that are peculiar to developing countries are the unreliability of electric power supply and widespread computer illiteracy even among otherwise well-educated business owners, entrepreneurs, managers, workers, suppliers, and customers.

-In spite of the several limitations just discussed above, we have no doubt that the computer will become an inevitable ally of every business person.
-Even in Nigeria and other developing countries, it will be difficult if not impossible to operate any serious business without computers in future.
+In spite of the several limitations just discussed above, we do not doubt that the computer will become an inevitable ally of every business person.
+Even in Nigeria and other developing countries, it will be difficult if not impossible to operate any serious business without computers in the future.

 Don’t forget to share this post!